Last updated on May 28th, 2020

 Jimjilbangs are not a tourist trap

 If you visit a jimjilbang in Korea, there’s a high chance that you will be one of the very few foreigners in the bathhouse.
+To really get the most out of your visit, it’s best to go after strenuous activities like hiking Bukhansan Mountain in Seoul.

 It was one of the most unique things I did in Korea, and if you want to learn more about Korean culture in an authentic way, make sure you take some time to fully immerse yourself in the jimjilbang experience.